choyiny/cscc09.com/README.md

     Navigate into your new site’s directory and start it up.

     ```shell
-    yarn run develop
+    yarn dev
     ```

 3.  **Open the code and start customizing!**

-    Your site is now running at http://localhost:8000!
+    Your site is now running at http://localhost:5173!

-## 👋 Ongoing Challenges

-- Interesting and original Javascript snippets!
-Submit a PR and put your snippet under `cool_javascript_snippets/`.
-- Find and fix typos.
-- Improve accessibility on the website and make it more student friendly.